vladbasin/ts-result/README.md

 ## Getting Started

 Let's assume you have `loadDataFromBackendAsync()` method, which loads data from backend and returns Promise.
-Normally you use try\catch, async\await, then\catch to handle results.
+Normally you use try\catch, async\await, then\catch, if\then\else to handle results.
 With this library you can write nice readable chains of methods instead:

 ```typescript